sandy366/LearnAI-KnowledgeMiningBootcamp/Environment-Creation.md

   ![Endpoint and key information in the portal](./resources/images/create-search-collect-info.png "Endpoint and key information in the portal")

-## Step 2 - Create the Azure Blob service and upload the data
+## Step 2 - Create the Azure Blob service and upload the dataset

 The enrichment pipeline pulls from Azure data sources.
 Source data must originate from a supported data source type of an [Azure Search indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview).
 For this exercise, we use blob storage to showcase multiple content types.

+The dataset used in this training was selected to support the labs of the bootcamp.
+It was created with these objectives:

++ Public Microsoft documents and images
++ Multiple languages
++ Multiple formats
++ Multiple challenges for the Bootcamp

 1. [Download the sample data](https://1drv.ms/f/s!AsUn_SC4PosUkqZqDqS24ubRlk3eXw).
-The sample data consists of a small file set of different types.
+An alternative for this download is to clone this training repository:

++ Download and install [git](https://git-scm.com/), if necessary.
++ Open the Git CMD application
++ Create a folder and on the command prompt navigate to it.
++ type the comand `git clone https://github.com/Azure/LearnAI-KnowledgeMiningBootcamp` .
+This will download all of the files in the repo, including the dataset.

 1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo`  in the same region as your Azure Search service created in the step above, **to avoid latency between the search service and the files**.
 You should use a general purpose account and LRS replication.
 For production environments, you may need to use another replication type.
 If you haven't done this before, you can refer to the [Azure Storage Explorer Quickstart](https://azure.microsoft.com/en-us/features/storage-explorer) for instructions on all the steps.